witiz/markupy/docs/usage.md

 ```

 `render_node()` accepts all kinds of `Node` objects.
-You may use it to render anything that would normally be a chil of another element.
+You may use it to render anything that would normally be a child of another element.

 !!! note "Best practice: Only use render_node() to render non-Elements"